-SRS Advogados Rua Dom Francisco Manuel De Melo 21 1070-085 Lisbon Portugal
+Sociedade Rebelo de Sousa & Advogados Associados, RL Rua Dom Francisco Manuel de Melo 21 1070-085 Lisbon Portugal

-Tel: +351 21 313 2035

-Fax: +351 21 313 2001
+Tel: +351 21 313 2000 Fax: +351 21 313 2001 Email: luis.galvao@srslegal.pt URL: www.srslegal.pt

-Email: luis.galvao@srslegal.pt

-URL: www.srslegal.pt

-Luís advises on the commercial contract and regulatory aspects of the technology, media and telecommunications (TMT) industry, with a particular focus on software licensing, outsourcing agreements, telecoms regulatory, e-commerce and privacy compliance, including international data transfers.

-Luís joined SRS Advogados in 1998, after having worked in Brussels and Paris.
-He worked more recently as a law clerk at the chambers of the Portuguese judges in the Court of Justice of the European Union (General Court), Luxembourg.

-He has spoken at various conferences in Portugal and abroad and published on telecommunications, data protection and e-commerce matters.
+Luís became a partner in January 2013.
+He advises on the commercial contract and regulatory aspects of the technology, media and telecommunications (TMT) industry, with a particular focus on software licensing, outsourcing agreements, cloud computing, telecoms regulatory, e-commerce and data protection and privacy compliance, including international data transfers.
+Luís joined SRS Advogados in 2004 after having worked as a law clerk at the chambers of the Portuguese judges in the Court of Justice of the European Union (General Court), Luxembourg.
+He was the President of the Portuguese-Belgian-Luxemburguese Chamber of Commerce for two mandates ending in 2012.
+He has spoken at various conferences in Portugal and abroad and published on telecommunications, data protection and IT matters.
 He has been recognised as an expert in his field by the Legal 500 Directory and has been noted as a leading individual in Chambers Europe.

-FOCUS MATTERS
+FOCUS MATTERS.